anima-wg/brski-cloud/anima-brski-cloud.md

 Ownership registration will require the owner to register their local domain.
 The mechanism by which pledge owners register their domain with the cloud registrar is out-of-scope of this document.

-The cloud registrar replies to the voucher request with a suitable HTTP 307 response code, including the owner's local domain in the HTTP Location header.
+In case of redirection, the cloud registrar replies to the voucher request with a HTTP 307 Temporary Redirect response code, including the owner's local domain in the HTTP Location header.

 ### Cloud Registrar Issues Voucher